FlattGiraffe/NPC-Face-Swapper/README.md

 ---

 ### NPC Swap Settings
 Use these three lists in order to specify a specific appearance swap.
 You need to specify three things in order to make a swap: a destination NPC, a source NPC, a source Plugin which contains the source NPCs appearance data that is desired.
-It can even be one that is overwritten.
+It can even be one that is overwritten by other plugins.

 You will need to populate each list carefully.
 The n-th position in each list is correlated with each other, e.g. the 3rd NPC in the destination list will get their new appearance from the 3rd NPC in the source list as determined by the 3rd plugin in the source plugin list.